Alert

 Collapse all

-Indicators that a worker may be ready for re-employment services could include:
+Review the claim to consider if a referral for RE services may be appropriate.
+Indicators that a worker may be ready for RE services could include:

-• The worker requires “skilling upSkilling up may include assessments or training to upgrade computer skills, ESL (English as a second language), customer service skills or general diploma, etc.” for a modified work position with the employer.
+• The worker requires “skilling upSkilling up may include assessments or training to upgrade computer skills, ESL (English as a second language), customer service skills or general diploma, etc.” for a modified work position with their pre-accident employer.
+Skilling up is appropriate when it is purposeful and will enhance the worker's return to work with their employer.

 Administrative tasks